Skip to main content

 Park History

 The park was established in 2007 to protect the river corridors from further urban encroachment and degradation, recognizing their role as vital ecological infrastructure for both the city and the broader landscape.
-The designation represented a shift from viewing rivers primarily as flood hazards to recognizing their ecological and recreational value for urban populations.
+[1] The designation represented a shift from viewing rivers primarily as flood hazards to recognizing their ecological and recreational value for urban populations.
+In 2019 the park was expanded by 1,500 hectares to its current extent, incorporating four additional municipalities and earning European Charter for Sustainable Tourism certification.
 Management balances flood protection needs with ecological restoration, promoting nature-based solutions where possible.
-The park has become a popular recreational resource for Cuneo's residents while maintaining its ecological corridor function.

 Major Trails And Attractions

-An extensive network of cycling and walking paths follows both rivers through and around Cuneo, providing one of Italy's finest urban greenway systems.
-The gravel beaches along the rivers offer swimming opportunities in summer in the clean alpine waters.
+An extensive network of cycling and walking paths follows both rivers through and around Cuneo, providing one of Italy's finest urban greenway systems, with approximately 60 km of marked routes.
+[1] The gravel beaches along the rivers offer swimming opportunities in summer in the clean alpine waters.
 Birdwatching is productive along quieter sections, particularly during migration periods.
 The confluence area at Cuneo's plateau edge provides dramatic landscape views where the city meets the river.
 Historic bridges and water engineering structures along the routes provide cultural interest.
 The proximity of the Maritime Alps creates a visual backdrop of mountain scenery.

 Visitor Facilities And Travel